icutum/homelab/README.md

 ## 📕 Overview

 This is a GitOps FluxCD based repository that manages my K3s Kubernetes cluster with each node virtualized through Proxmox.
-It was deployed using the following Ansible script: https://github.com/k3s-io/k3s-ansible
+It was deployed using the following Ansible playbook: https://github.com/k3s-io/k3s-ansible

 I'm currently building this homelab to learn Kubernetes and experiment with it